wyeworks/blog/source/_posts/2019-01-14-use-or-not-to-use-++-operator-in-elixir.markdown

 * It is important to know the risks of using `++` to append lists, specially when the list of the left of the operation can have a large number of elements.

 * If you're in the situation described above, you may consider using `Enum.reduce` and `[item | rest]` but you should validate if this refactor actually improved the situation.
 Although I think the advice in the documentation is a good _rule of thumb_, you shouldn't blindly follow it.
 In fact, I would try to use `++` but inverting the order of the appended lists (and reverting the result later).
-Moreover, you can also test different implementations using different language tools, as we did when we tried `map` and `flatten` and see how it compares with the previous attempts.
+Moreover, you can also test different implementations using different language tools, as we did when we tried `Enum.map` and `Enum.flatten` and see how it compares with the previous attempts.

 * Reflect on the shape and the size of your expected inputs.
 Think also in the number of created lists and their length in the intermediate steps of the calculation.
 What it is the best performant implementation will depend on the usage patterns.